-If the employee or the Union is not satisfied with this response, the grievance shall be submitted to the Executive Director within ten (10) calendar days after receipt of the Department Director's or Human Resources Director's response.
+If the employee or the Union is not satisfied with this response, the grievance shall be submitted to the Executive Director within fourteen (14) calendar days after receipt of the Department Director's or Human Resources Manager or Director's response.

-Within ten (10) calendar days after the written employee or Union grievance has been filed with the Executive Director, and as the initial step of an Employer grievance, the Worksite Organizer or other authorized Union representative shall meet with the Executive Director or designee in an attempt to resolve the grievance.
-Within ten (10) calendar days after such meeting the Executive Director shall render an answer in writing.
+Within fourteen (14) calendar days after the written employee or Union grievance has been filed with the Executive Director, and as the initial step of an Employer grievance, the Worksite Organizer or other authorized Union representative shall meet with the Executive Director or designee in an attempt to resolve the grievance.
+Within fourteen (14) calendar days after such meeting the Executive Director shall render an answer in writing.